-Tapping Script for Healing from the Loss of Your Dog
+Tapping Script for Healing the Pain of Losing Your Dog

 HOW TO USE THIS SCRIPT

 As with all of my tapping scripts, these statements can be used as is, or modified in any way that makes them resonate more fully with your experience.
 Some of them will fit for you, and some will not.
 Just use the ones that fit your experience and have an emotional charge.